HaschekSolutions/PictShare-Docker/README.md

 - BACKBLAZE_KEY (Your Backblaze API Key)
 - BACKBLAZE_BUCKET_ID (Bucket ID)
 - BACKBLAZE_BUCKET_NAME (The name of the bucket - must be same as on backblaze)
+- BACKBLAZE_AUTODOWNLOAD (Should images be downloaded from backblaze if they don't exist locally?)
+- BACKBLAZE_AUTOUPLOAD (Should newly uploaded images be uploaded  to backblaze?)
+- BACKBLAZE_AUTOUPDELETE (Should images be deleted form backblaze if they are deleted on pictshare?)